EV Charger Installation in Washington State: 279,781 EVs (2026 Guide)

 Washington-Specific Installation Considerations

-For full details on Washington electrical codes, permits, and incentives, see our Washington EV charger installation requirements page.
+For full details on Washington electrical codes, permits, and incentives, see the Washington EV charger installation requirements page.

-ChargeRight’s NEC 220.82 assessment tells you definitively whether your Washington home needs a panel upgrade.
+ChargeRight’s NEC Article 220 assessment tells you definitively whether your Washington home needs a panel upgrade.
 Start your assessment →

 Jason Walls